lexsai/lexsai.github.io/src/posts/reversing-multiplayer-game-pt1.md

 The particular response packet when I use an incorrect login:
 ![](/images/multiplayergame/incorrectcredentialspacket.PNG)

-Given that an incorrect login gives the response packet a message of, "Incorrect Credentials", I can safely assume that the the packet of 353 bytes likely contains my login credentials.
-Let's see it.
+Given that an incorrect login gives the response packet a message of, "Incorrect Credentials", I can safely assume that the response packet of 353 bytes likely contains my login credentials.

 ![](/images/multiplayergame/353packet.PNG)